M66B/FairEmail/docs/FAQ-cs-rCZ.md

 * The email server is refusing to accept a message, for example because it is too large or contains unacceptable links
 * There are too many connections to the server, see also the next question

 Many public Wi-Fi networks block outgoing email to prevent spam.
-Někdy to lze obejít použitím jiného SMTP portu.
+Sometimes you can workaround this by using another SMTP port.
 See the documentation of the provider for the usable port numbers.

 If you are using a [VPN](https://en.wikipedia.org/wiki/Virtual_private_network), the VPN provider might block the connection because it is too aggressively trying to prevent spam.
 Note that [Google Fi](https://fi.google.com/) is using a VPN too.